8700 E. Jefferson Ave, Denver, CO 80237 Mon–Fri 8a – 6p Licensed & Insured Free Estimate

 Mice

-House mice are the #1 winter rodent call across the Denver metro.
+House mice are the #1 winter rodent call across the Denver Metro Area.
 They squeeze through openings the size of a dime, breed every 21 days, and chew electrical wiring (which is the leading rodent-caused fire risk).

 About Mice